AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 This is a plan to implement overloaded record fields, along the lines of SPJ's [Simple Overloaded Record Fields](records/overloaded-record-fields) proposal, as a Google Summer of Code project.
 (See the [ GSoC project details](http://www.google-melange.com/gsoc/project/google/gsoc2013/adamgundry/23001), for reference.)
 The page on [Records](records) gives the motivation and many options.
 In particular, the proposal for [Declared Overloaded Record Fields](records/declared-overloaded-record-fields) is closely related but makes some different design decisions.

 This page describes the design.
 Separate [notes on the implementation](records/overloaded-record-fields/implementation) are available, but not necessarily comprehensible.
 Development of the extension is taking place on forks of the [ ghc](https://github.com/adamgundry/ghc) and [ packages-base](https://github.com/adamgundry/packages-base) repositories (on branch 'overloaded-record-fields').
+A [ prototype implementation](https://github.com/adamgundry/records-prototype/blob/master/RecordsPrototype.hs) is also available.

 ### Motivation